Internships and Fellowships

 Internships and fellowships run throughout the fall, spring or summer semesters for college students.
 Although programs in all offices are unpaid, students gain invaluable work experience.
 The hours are flexible to accommodate students' hectic course schedules, but generally run 8:30 a.m. to 6:00 p.m.

 This is ideal for candidates interested in learning about the legislative process, passionate about social and economic justice, and committed to public service.
 Responsibilities include drafting constituent letters, tracking bills, conducting legislative research, drafting statements, assisting with social media, sorting mail, answering incoming calls, and contributing to daily office operations.
 Ideal candidates are mature, detail-oriented, and motivated.
 Candidates should also possess an ability to prioritize multiple tasks under tight deadlines, work well with others, and have a good sense of humor.
 Graphic design skills are a plus.

-All Spring 2014 internship positions have been filled.
-However, we are currently accepting applications for Summer of 2014.
+All Summer 2014 internship positions have been filled.
+However, we are currently accepting applications for Fall of 2014.

 To apply for a position in my Washington, DC office, please email Adriane Alicea your resume and cover letter, and indicate the dates and times of availability in the body of the email.

 In my California office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns will be assigned to assist in various constituent case work and work on District-based special projects.
 Bilingual Spanish and Korean speakers are encouraged to apply.

 We are currently accepting applications for Summer of 2014 internship positions.